-Where ECL is measured on a collective basis or cater for cases where evidence at the individual instrument level may not yet be available, the financial instruments are grouped on the collective basis:
+Where ECL is measured on a collective basis or cater for cases where evidence at the individual instrument level may not yet be available, the financial instruments are grouped on the following basis:

-- Nature of financial instruments (i.e. the Group's trade receivables and other receivables are each assessed as a separate group); - Past-due status;
+- Nature of financial instruments (i.e. the Group's trade receivables and other receivables are each assessed as a separate group);

+- Past-due status;

+- Nature, size and industry of debtors; and

+- External credit ratings where available.